woemler/centromere/docs/api-design.md

 #### Field Filtering

-- All endpoints should support field filtering, allowing requests to specify which entity attributes will be returned.
+- All endpoints should dataSetSupport field filtering, allowing requests to specify which entity attributes will be returned.
 - Field filtering can be performed with either the `fields` query string parameter, which specifies the attributes to be returned, or with the `exclude` query string parameter, which specifies which attributes should NOT be returned:

 ```